mbodm/WAUZ/README.md

 Some additional hint here (since this has nothing to do with the tool per se):

 A fast and easy way to get all the actual addon zip files is to bookmark all the direct download sites, for every addon, in your browser.
-Especially for https://www.curseforge.com you can bookmark an addon´s download site directly.
+Especially for https://www.curseforge.com you can bookmark an addon's download site directly.
 The addon download immediately starts, after clicking the bookmark.
-This helps a lot to get all the latest addon versions very fast, without much effort.
-This way you quickly have all of them in a single folder.
+This helps a lot to get all the latest addons very fast, without much effort.

+Even better: Most browsers can group bookmarks into some form of "group" or "folder", which offers the possibility to open all bookmarks of the group, with a single click.
+The browser opens all the bookmarks in different tabs and the user can just click tab by tab and press the "save" button.

+This way you quickly have all addon zip files in a single folder.
 The process of manually unzipping them is way more time consuming.
-But that´s the moment when WAUZ comes to rescue. :wink:
+But that's the moment when WAUZ comes to rescue. :wink:

 ### Requirements